You are here

 Can Anyone Make A Real Difference - And If So, How?

-Roughly six years ago I realized that I didn’t have the literary talent to pull off such a lofty undertaking as changing human behaviors with my book, so I sought help (see videos above).
+Some time ago, I realized that I didn’t have the literary talent to pull off such a lofty undertaking as changing human behaviors with my book, so I sought help (see videos above).
 I asked Charles Morris, author of The Trillion Dollar Meltdown, what he would have done differently - if he could - that would have steered the powers that be on a different course of action to prevent the economic collapse of 2007-2008.
 Mr. Morris, along with several others, predicted exactly what happened long before the credit bubble imploded.
 I had hoped that if he had such a solution, then I might tap into his knowledge and help fend off many of our impending ecological collapses, particularly of the aquatic realm.

 He responded to a couple of E-mails with: